jupyter/jupyter.github.io/README.md

 The site is built with Jekyll, see [the Jekyll website](https://jekyllrb.com/) for how to customize the build process.

+There are a few ways to build the site locally, see the sections below.

+### Build the site automatically with `nox`

 The easiest way to build the site locally is by using the [`nox` command line tool](https://nox.thea.codes/).
 This tool makes it easy to automate commands in a repository, and we have included a `build` command to quickly install the dependencies and build the site.

 To build and preview the site locally, follow these steps: